amirsharapov/model-connect/README.md

 Now let's get to the boilerplate code.
 Normally, most CRUD apps that follow N-tier architecture will have the following modules:

-- controller.py  # used for API endpoint routing
+- `controller.py` - used for API endpoint routing
-- service.py  # used for business logic and validation
+- `service.py` - used for business logic and validation
-- repository.py  # used for abstracting database CRUD operations
+- `repository.py` - used for abstracting database CRUD operations

-In our case, because we've defined everything we technically need in our model, we can replace all of these modules with a single `routes.py` module.
+From a minimal setup perspective, everything we need is in our model.
+Therefore, we can remove the `service.py` and `repository.py` modules.

+NOTE: This is not to say that these modules are not useful.
+In fact, most complex applications will use these modules.
+However, these complex applications will use these to define business logic rules, not boilerplate code.

 ```python
 from fastapi import Depends